 - Preparing for the End of Life series in which, among other things, we'll do some "how to" work: prepare directives and a will, write your own obituary, and plan your own funeral.

-- Life Transformed: the Way of Love During Lent and Easter as we explore our Rule of Life in a 7-session small group series during Lent (and one Easter season session).
+- Life Transformed: the Way of Love During Lent and Easter as we explored our Rule of Life in a 7-session small group series.

 In the the Rule of St. Benedict, a sixth-century guide to Christian formation in community, some of the theme words are: roots, belonging, community, fulfillment, sharing, transforming, listening, silence—all imbued with a Christ-focus through prayer, worship, and Scripture.
 These are some of the same touchstones we too hold as we make our journey as followers of the Way of Christ.